 Getting your employees to feel involved and committed to your important initiatives is the surest way to ensure their success.
 But it’s no easy task, especially in this transformative age in which companies are relying more and more on freelancers and remote workforces.
-Far from being all under one roof, these people are often on site or working from home.
+Far from being all under one roof, these people are often offsite or working from home.